zaksabeast/PokemonRNGGuides/guides/b2w2/en/How To Find DS Parameters (Emulator).md

 ```
-Note: You may have to redo this process if you change emulation settings, saves, or redownload the emulator.
+Note: You may have to redo this process if you change emulation settings, games, or redownload the emulator.

+However you can switch saves or create a new save without having to find new parameters if you didn't touch anything else.
 ```